 A job as a forensic lab technician enables lab techs use their unique combination of laboratory, analytical and oratorical skills to advance justice.
 Their lab work and expert testimony help to correctly identify and prosecute criminal offenders who might otherwise go scot-free.

-Forensic lab technicians work in sophisticated crime laboratories that are located in federal agencies, such as the FBI, state or local agencies or independent facilities.
+Forensic lab technicians work in sophisticated crime laboratories that are located in federal agencies, state or local agencies or independent facilities.
 They work directly with other scientists and supporting lab staff.
 The workweek is typically a standard one, although in some cases lab techs are called upon to do emergency or time-sensitive analyses during nights, evenings or weekends.

 To obtain a job in a crime laboratory, aspiring forensic lab technicians should have a four-year bachelor’s degree, preferably in one of the life sciences, forensic science or criminal justice.
 Certificate programs (about one-year) and associate’s degrees (about two years) in forensic science are also available, but these qualify graduates for lab assistant positions that are primarily entry level.
 To get the best education and preparation, students should find an accredited program.
 A list is available at the AAFS Forensic Science Education Programs Accreditation Commission.

 Because the results of their work contribute to a verdict of guilt or innocence, forensic lab technicians undergo meticulous and thorough training before working independently.
 This training is provided by a senior technician or scientist.
 Depending on the specialty, training takes six months to more than a year, especially for new graduates.

 Forensic lab technicians are not required to have a license or certification, but they do need to pass proficiency tests on occasion.
 They must stay well informed of advances in the field by attending conferences, seminars or additional training classes.